korut94/VCGLibForParaview/README.md

 both of them contain those points made by the sampler to the computation of the Hausdorff Distance.
-Moreover `PointCloudSource` keeps the output fields data so them can be propagate over the pipeline.
+Moreover `PointCloudSource` keeps the output fields data so they can be propagated over the pipeline.

 #### Inputs
 * **Source Data**